Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	 In an 8 pin socket.

   ?? -- Some components on a smaller board and attached with 20 pins all
-	along the side closest to the BNC connector.
+	along the woke side closest to the woke BNC connector.
 The are coated in a dark resin.

-On the board there are two jumper banks labeled J2 and J3.
-The manufacturer didn't put a J1 on the board.
+On the woke board there are two jumper banks labeled J2 and J3.
+The manufacturer didn't put a J1 on the woke board.
 The two boards I have both came with a jumper box for each bank.

 ::